Updated: 2021-04-08 by

-Even though there's no more tax penalty, think hard about whether it makes sense to forego health insurance.
+However, even though there's no more tax penalty, think hard about whether it makes sense to forego health insurance.
 A medical crisis could knock the financial wind from your sails and do more damage than the penalty would.
 (A study published in 2019 showed that a lapse in health insurance coverage can double a person's chances of ending up in bankruptcy.)
-And if you miss open enrollment and find yourself needing coverage mid-year, you may have to wait until 2022 to get it.

 In 2018, the Trump administration made it easier to purchase short-term insurance plans.
 Short term plans don’t have to cover preexisting conditions or the essential health benefits provided by Obamacare plans.
 In the past, short-term plans were allowed to last only three months but under new rules you can purchase a non-ACA compliant “short term” plan that lasts as long as three years.
 In Washington, however, short-term health plans are still limited to three months and they are not renewable.
 Currently, no insurer is offering short-term plans in the state.